-During this time, Speaker Jay Lucas and the South Carolina House of Representatives' Legislative Oversight Committee are pleased to invite the public to provide comments and recommendations about the agencies.
+During this time, Speaker Jay Lucas and the South Carolina House of Representatives' Legislative Oversight Committee are pleased to invite the public to provide comments and recommendations about the agency.
 Individuals can sign up to speak by calling the House Legislative Oversight Committee at 803-212-6810, emailing the Committee at hcommlegov@schouse.gov or signing up in person a few minutes prior to the meeting.

 These meetings provide the opportunity to have an individual member of the public's face and voice connected with the comments while speaking directly to the Subcommittee members.
-Another ongoing opportunity is a public input link available on the Committee's website, which allows individuals to provide comments anonymously.
-A previous opportunity was an online public survey to provide comments anonymously, which was open for a month.
+An ongoing opportunity, to provide input, is a public feedback link available on the Committee's website, which allows individuals to provide comments anonymously.
+A time-limited opportunity is an online public survey to provide comments anonymously, which is open for a month.
 It is the Committee's practice to publish responses to online surveys verbatim as received by the Committee.
-To view responses, go to www.scstatehouse.gov, click on the "Citizens' Interest" tab on the top row, then on the "House Legislative Oversight" link and finally click on the agency for which you would like to view responses from the public.
+To view responses, go to www.scstatehouse.gov, click on the "Citizens' Interest" tab on the top row, then on the "Agency Oversight by House Legislative Oversight Committee' link and finally click on the agency for which you would like to view responses from the public.